 - High-quality VET programmes integrate learners into labour markets and open pathways for further personal and professional development.
 However, the quality and importance of VET programmes differ greatly across countries.
 In some countries, half of all young adults (25-34 year-olds) have a vocational qualification as their highest level of educational attainment, while the share is in the low single digits in other countries.
-In Australia, 29% of 25-34 year-olds have a VET qualification as their highest level of attainment: 13% at upper secondary level, 6% at post-secondary non-tertiary level, and 10% at short-cycle tertiary level (Figure 1). - Across the OECD, unemployment rates for 25-34 year-olds with vocational upper secondary attainment are lower than for their peers with general upper secondary or post-secondary nontertiary attainment.
-This is also the case in Australia, where 3.8% of young adults with vocational upper secondary attainment are unemployed, compared to 6.1% of those with general upper secondary attainment. - Although an upper secondary qualification is often the minimum attainment needed for successful labour-market participation, some 25-34 year-olds still leave education without such a qualification.
+In Canada, 30% of 25-34 year-olds have a VET qualification as their highest level of attainment: 9% at post-secondary non-tertiary level and 21% at short-cycle tertiary level (Figure 1). - Although an upper secondary qualification is often the minimum attainment needed for successful labour-market participation, some 25-34 year-olds still leave education without such a qualification.
 On average across the OECD, 14% of young adults have not attained an upper secondary qualification.
-In Australia, the share is lower than the OECD average (9%). - In almost all OECD countries, tertiary degrees provide a significantly larger earnings advantage.
-In Australia, 25-34 year-old workers with bachelor's attainment earn 24% more than their peers without upper secondary attainment, while those with master's or doctoral attainment earn 24% more. - Tertiary attainment continues to increase among the working age population.
+In Canada, the share is lower than the OECD average (5%). - In almost all OECD countries, tertiary degrees provide a significantly larger earnings advantage.
+In Canada, 25-34 year-old workers with bachelor's attainment earn 62% more than their peers without upper secondary attainment, while those with master's or doctoral attainment earn 76% more. - Tertiary attainment continues to increase among the working age population.
 On average across the OECD, tertiary attainment is becoming as common as upper secondary or post-secondary nontertiary attainment among 25-64 year-olds.
-In Australia, 51% of 25-64 year-olds have tertiary attainment, a larger share than those that have upper secondary or post-secondary non-tertiary attainment (34%). - On average across OECD countries, 14.7% of young adults aged 18-24 are not in education, employment or training (NEET), while in Australia the corresponding figure is 10.6%.
-Reducing NEET rates among young adults is a particularly important challenge in all countries because those who become NEET face worse labour-market outcomes later in life than their peers who remained in education or training at this age.
+In Canada, 63% of 25-64 year-olds have tertiary attainment, a larger share than those that have upper secondary or post-secondary non-tertiary attainment (30%). - On average across OECD countries, 14.7% of young adults aged 18-24 are not in education, employment or training (NEET), while in Canada the corresponding figure is 11.9%.
+Reducing NEET rates among young adults is a particularly important challenge in all countries because those who become NEET face worse labour-market outcomes later in life than their peers who remained in education or training at this age. - As the demand for skills in the workplace changes ever more quickly, the importance of lifelong learning continues to grow.
+In the last 12 months, 15% of 25-64 year-olds with a general upper secondary or post-secondary non-tertiary educational attainment in Canada participated in nonformal job-related education and training.
+This percentage reaches 22% among those with a vocational upper secondary or post-secondary non-tertiary attainment and 31% among those with tertiary education.